Cosby Show actor responds to viral photo of his Trader Joe's job

 Owens says he's been teaching acting and directing for more than 30 years, but "got to a point where it just didn't add up enough."
 The Trader Joe's job, which he's had for 15 months, provides him with schedule flexibility so he can try and stay in acting.
 He didn't publicize the work not because he was ashamed of it, Owens said, but because he didn't want the entertainment community to think he wasn't available for acting jobs.

 Owens was recognized daily at Trader Joe's before the pictures circulated and says customers were "very, very cool about it."
-He says now that he's back in the news there's been "all kinds of interest" in him, though he notes he wouldn't feel comfortable accepting an acting job offered merely because of this sudden fame.
+He says now that he's back in the news there's been "all kinds of interest" in him.

+That interest includes a tweet from filmmaker Tyler Perry, apparently inviting Owens to act in The Have and Have Nots, a drama airing on OWN, the Oprah Winfrey Network.

+"Come join us!!!
+I have so much respect for people who hustle between gigs," Perry tweeted.
+"The measure of a true artist."

 Once his own moment in the headlines passes, Owens hopes people retain a new way of thinking about what it means to work.